fox1t/modules-playground/README.md

 # Intro

-This repo is part of a foregoing discussion about the best TS exported types and JS export objects for the Fastify ecosystem.
+This repo is part of a previous discussion about the best TS exported types and JS export objects for the Fastify ecosystem.
 The document that originates it can be found [here](https://gist.github.com/fox1t/314e5fe9784ff7bb695b4603b97d978d).

-The repo demonstrates how fastify version 3.2.0 can be imported in 3 different contexts (4 if we consider TS as two distinct, because of esModuleInterop) without any runtime issues or TS compile problems.
+The repo demonstrates how different dependency packages (`modules/node_modules`) can be imported in different contexts (other folders in the `modules` folder) without any runtime issues or TS compile problems.

-This repository also implicitly demonstrates how current fastify TS types and JS exported-object are probably the best options for all fastify packages.

-There are 4 main folders:

-- CJS: this folder contains `module.exports/require` workflow
-- ESM: this folder contains `export/import` in JS world (node v14.7.0 is used in order to have ESM native support)
-- TS: contains two different configurations for [esModuleInterop](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-7.html#support-for-import-d-from-cjs-from-commonjs-modules-with---esmoduleinterop)
-  - es-module-interop-false
-  - es-module-interop-true

 ## Note

-The project deliberately "just" imports and calls fastify (instead of using test suites/tsd or other helpers) function in order to ensure that it is properly working in the real scenarios.

-## Note 2

-The projects includes also TS compiled code, in order to be useful even without being cloned.
+The project also includes TS-compiled code to be useful even without being cloned.

 # Usage